Origin of SARS-CoV-2: Chinese government

 An attempt by these researchers to collaborate with the Chinese researchers was not answered, but the raw data was removed from the online database.
-On March 14, an international group of researchers presented a preliminary analysis at a meeting of the World Health Organization's Scientific Advisory Group for Origins of Novel Pathogens, at which Chinese COVID-19 researchers were also present.
+On 14 March, an international group of researchers presented a preliminary analysis at a meeting of the World Health Organization's Scientific Advisory Group for Origins of Novel Pathogens, at which Chinese COVID-19 researchers were also present.
 On the sixteenth, George Gao, the former head of the CCDC and lead author on the February 2022 preprint, told Science that there was "nothing new" in the raw data, and refused to answer questions about why his research team had removed it from the database.

-On March 17, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
+On 17 March, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
 There exists further data from further samples which has not yet been made public.
 Maria Van Kerkhove, the WHO's COVID-19 technical lead, called for it to be made public immediately (see Huanan live-animal market#Swabs).

-After April 2023, Chinese authorities and China-based researchers issued several new outputs relevant to origin-tracing.
-In 2024 the Chinese Center for Disease Control and Prevention published a peer-reviewed report on its surveillance of the Huanan Seafood Wholesale Market in Wuhan.
-The study reported 74 positive environmental samples out of 923 by RT-qPCR or sequencing, three successful virus isolations from market swabs, no positives among 457 animal samples collected after the market closed, and detection of lineage A in one environmental sample.
-The authors concluded that contamination of the market environment likely reflected shedding by infected people, and they deposited raw sequence data to Chinese and international repositories.

-On April 30, 2025 the State Council Information Office released a white paper, "Covid-19 Prevention, Control and Origins Tracing: China's Actions and Stance."
-It asserted that Wuhan was not the natural origin of SARS-CoV-2 and described a laboratory incident as "extremely unlikely."
-The document summarized Chinese analyses of early Wuhan patients, a 2019 Wuhan blood-donor serosurvey that found no specific antibodies, extensive wildlife screening that did not detect SARS-CoV-2, and investigations that treated cold-chain introduction as a possible route for the virus's arrival in China.
-The document called for further origin-tracing outside China.

-Following the WHO Scientific Advisory Group for the Origins of Novel Pathogens independent assessment on June 27, 2025, which requested additional primary data from China regarding the Wuhan outbreak, the National Health Commission stated that it did not approve parts of the report and said it contained "false information based on subjective speculation," while reaffirming conclusions of the 2021 joint WHO-China study.
-As of June 27, 2025 WHO continued to report that investigations into the Wuhan origins remained incomplete and that China had not provided several requested datasets and records, including early patient sequences from Wuhan, Huanan market supply-chain information, and laboratory biosafety documentation from Wuhan research facilities.